Yogi Berra: Other activities

 Berra was also involved in causes related to his Italian American heritage.
 He was a longtime supporter of the National Italian American Foundation (NIAF) and helped fund raise for the Foundation.
 He was inducted into the Italian American Hall of Fame in 2004.

 Berra was a recipient of the Boy Scouts of America's highest adult award, the Silver Buffalo Award.

 Based on his style of speaking, Yogi was named "Wisest Fool of the Past 50 Years" by The Economist magazine in January 2005.

-In the 2007 television miniseries The Bronx is Burning, Berra was portrayed by actor Joe Grifasi.
+In the 2007 television miniseries The Bronx Is Burning, Berra was portrayed by actor Joe Grifasi.
 In the HBO sports docudrama 61*, Berra was portrayed by actor Paul Borghese, and Hank Steinberg's script included more than one of Berra's famous "Yogi-isms".
 In 2009, Berra appeared in the documentary film A Time for Champions, recounting his childhood memories of soccer in his native St. Louis.
+The 2022 documentary It Ain't Over focuses on Berra's life and career.

 Yogi and his wife Carmen were played by real-life newly married actors Peter Scolari and Tracey Shayne in the 2013 Broadway play Bronx Bombers.

+Yogi joined Athlete Ally as a champion for inclusion in sports and as an Athlete Ally Pro Ambassador in 2013.
+The Yogi Berra Museum and Learning Center also collaborated with Athlete Ally on the innovative "Championing Respect" museum exhibit, which charted how sports has contributed to social change.

 Personal life

 Berra married Carmen Short on January 26, 1949.
 They had three sons and were longtime residents of Montclair, New Jersey, until Carmen's declining health caused them to move into a nearby assisted living facility in West Caldwell.
-Berra's sons also played professional sports: Dale Berra played shortstop for the Pittsburgh Pirates, New York Yankees (managed by Yogi in 1984–85), and Houston Astros; Tim Berra played pro football for the Baltimore Colts in the 1974 NFL season; and Larry Berra played for three minor league teams in the New York Mets organization.
+Each of their sons played professional sports: Dale Berra played shortstop for the Pittsburgh Pirates, the New York Yankees (managed by Yogi in 1984–85), and the Houston Astros; Tim Berra played for the Baltimore Colts in the 1974 NFL season; and Larry Berra played for three minor league teams in the New York Mets organization.
 Carmen Berra died on March 6, 2014, of complications from a stroke, at age 85; the couple had recently celebrated their 65th anniversary.
 Following Carmen's death, the house in Montclair was listed for sale at $888,000, a reference to Yogi's uniform number.